Michael Alley, Penn State

 Since Spring 2023, my teaching team assigned our engineering design students to use the AI tool of their choice to write a summary.
 This summary is for an initial design report that the students have written and received feedback on.
 Overwhelmingly, as their AI tool, the students have chosen ChatGPT.
 Presented here are the stylistic and grammatical signatures [1, 2] that have arisen from studying summaries that the students wrote with ChatGPT.

-Shown in Figure 1 is a report summary written in a traditional way.
-The main text of the report was written by a team of students using traditional means.
+Shown in Figure 1 is a report summary written by an instructor in a traditional way.
+The main text of the report itself was written by a team of students using traditional means.
 Shown in Figure 2 is an AI version of the summary using the same report.
 In the AI version, the prompt was simple: "Write a summary of no more than 150 words for the attached report."
-The colors in the AI version indicate telltale signs as defined in the next two sections.
+The colors in the AI version indicate telltale signs as defined in the next two sections: stylistic signs and grammatical signs.

 Stylistics Signs of AI Writing